apache/beam/learning/tour-of-beam/terraform/README.md

 10. Login into the Firebase CLI

 ```
-# To use nteractive mode (forwards to browser webpage from the terminal)
+# To use an interactive mode (forwards to a browser webpage)
 firebase login
 ```